-Planned Building Maintenance - Also defined as preventative or programmed maintenance.
-Typical work includes repainting of external surfaces, repainting and redecoration of building interiors, building wash downs.
+Planned Maintenance - Also defined as preventative or programmed maintenance.
+Typical work includes repainting of external surfaces, repainting and redecoration of interiors, minor repairs and replacement of building components that are failing or will fail but do not require immediate repair.

-The programme and priority for work is based on condition inspections and reporting to monitor asset condition, identify emerging risks, and identify the need for maintenance and repair work.
-Priority also considers the consequences of asset failure on levels of service, costs and safety.
+The programme and priority for work is based on condition inspections and reporting to monitor asset condition, identify emerging risks, and identify the need for maintenance and repair work, both current and predicted future failure.

+Undertaking the condition survey and developing the building maintenance plan is the responsibility of the Strategic Team within the Property Group.
 The planned maintenance programme will be regularly reviewed and updated at least every three years based on condition inspections, maintenance trends and risks.
-This activity will be implemented by contracts with specialist tradesmen depending on the nature of the work.

-Condition surveys and developing the building maintenance plan is undertaken as part of reviewing asset management plan on a three yearly cycle.

-As with reactive maintenance, lessees are responsible for arranging and meeting the costs of planned maintenance works.
+The Facilities Management Team will generally arrange planned maintenance work and will co-ordinate this with the facility managers.
+Lessees are responsible for arranging and meeting the costs of planned maintenance works.